Friends of MM trip to Kenya - Kenya

 The best travel experience i have ever been on and i have travelled extensively throughout many 3rd world countries, feeling safe and secure during the whole trip with indiginous people around which makes the trip as a whole an extremely worthwhile experience

 Parks and Animals

-With groups we generally like to use Naivasha and Nakuru as there are plenty of opportunities for other activities and with Nakuru being such a compact Park it allows you to see an abundance of wildlife over a shorter time frame but ultimately the location of the safari depends on the location of the Africamp project, below are the current possibilities;
+With groups we generally like to use Naivasha and Nakuru or the Masai Mara as there are plenty of opportunities for other activities and with Nakuru being such a compact Park it allows you to see an abundance of wildlife over a shorter time frame but ultimately the location of the safari depends on the location of the Africamp project, below are the current possibilities;

 Lake Nakuru/Lake Naivasha and Hells Gate give you the opportunity to experience more than one National Park with a combination of activities and it is close to Nairobi so we can get two nights camping on the shores of Lake Naivasha and a night at Nakuru National Park.
 We’ll also be able to take boats out on to Lake Naivasha to see the wallowing Hippo and, if you are interested, a visit to Elsamere, the former home of the late Joy Adamson who, together with her husband George, became world famous for their pioneering conservation work and relationship with the lioness Elsa (Born Free).
 There are also some great walks around the lake, we can arrange for some games and swimming at the campsite and there are options to cycle through Hells Gate.